lch14forever/BEEM/README.md

 ```
 ## Input data

-The input files for BEEM should have the same format described in the manual of [MDSINE](https://bitbucket.org/MDSINE/mdsine/).
+The input files for BEEM should have the same format as described in the manual for [MDSINE](https://bitbucket.org/MDSINE/mdsine/).
 The following two files are required by BEEM:

 ### OTU table

-This should be an abundance table file (tab-delimited text file), whose first row has the sample IDs and the and first column has the OTU IDs (or taxonomic annotations).
-Each row is the abundance of one OTU across all samples and each column contains the abundances of all OTUs in that sample.
+This should be a tab-delimited text file whose first row has the sample IDs and the first column has the OTU IDs (or taxonomic annotations).
+Each row should then contain the relative abundance of one OTU across all samples and each column should contain the relative abundances of all OTUs in that sample.

 ### Metadata

-The metadata should be a table (tab-delimited text file) with the following columns:
+The metadata file should be a tab-delimited text file with the following columns:
 ```
 sampleID    isIncluded    subjectID    measurementID
 ```
- - `sampleID`: the sample IDs matching the first row of the OTU table
+ - `sampleID`: sample IDs matching the first row of the OTU table
- - `isIncluded`: wether the sample should be included in the analysis (1-include, 0-exclude)
+ - `isIncluded`: whether the sample should be included in the analysis (1-include, 0-exclude)
  - `subjectID`: indicator for which biological replicate the sample belongs to
- - `measurementID`: time stamp for the sample
+ - `measurementID`: timepoint for the sample

 ### Sample data

-We provided several sample input files that were also analyzed in our manuscript.
+We have provided several sample input files that were also analyzed in our manuscript.

 #### Data from [Props et. al. (2016)](https://www.nature.com/articles/ismej2016117)